rbatis/rbatis.io/docs/en/README.md

   Timestamp, optional override)

-> use the Attr attribute macro to achieve CRUDEnable, which is more scalable and allows you to customize table names and fields
+> use the Attr attribute macro to achieve CRUDTable, which is more scalable and allows you to customize table names and fields

 | attr    | doc |
 | ------ | ------ |